ghik/silencer/README.md

 If you're using SBT, simply add these lines to your `build.sbt` to enable the plugin:

-    addCompilerPlugin("com.github.ghik" % "silencer-plugin" % "0.4")
+    addCompilerPlugin("com.github.ghik" %% "silencer-plugin" % "0.5")

-    libraryDependencies += "com.github.ghik" % "silencer-lib" % "0.4"
+    libraryDependencies += "com.github.ghik" %% "silencer-lib" % "0.5"

 Scala 2.11.4 or newer is required.
-Not yet tested on 2.12.x
+Also tested on 2.12.0-RC1.

 With the plugin enabled, warnings can be silenced using the `@com.github.ghik.silencer.silent` annotation.
 It can be applied on a single statement or expression, entire `def`/`val`/`var` definition or entire `class`/`object`/`trait` definition.